fdavalo/mce-agent-provision-vms/README.md

 * Use terraform to create the Virtual Machine (random name is used, a cdrom is used to boot the discovery iso)

 * A bash script will fetch Virtual Machine name and IP to update the Agent (approved=true, hostname=vm name)

-   The pipeline is started and asking for a workspace (persistent volume to share files between tasks), choose a volume claim template

 [![Pipeline to create the virtual machine](https://github.com/fdavalo/mce-agent-provision-vms/blob/main/pipeline-vsphere.png?raw=true)](pipeline-vsphere.png)